The relative eta invariant for a pair of Dirac-type operators on non-compact manifolds: Variation formulas of the relative eta invariant

 \begin{remark} (1) Here the manifold can be with or without boundary.
 If $M$ has a boundary, then one can impose an APS type boundary condition and require that the operator does not depend on $r$ near the boundary (see \cite[Section 2]{Muller94}).

-(2) In the above theorem, note that $c_k(r)$ can be computed locally as $c_k(r)=\int_Mc_k(r)(x)$, where $c_k(r)(x)$ is the coefficient in the asymptotic expansion of the pointwise trace $\tr(\dot{D}_re^{-tD_r^2}(x,x))$ as $t\to0$.
+(2) In the theorem, notice that $c_k(r)$ can be computed locally as $c_k(r)=\int_Mc_k(r)(x)dx$, where $c_k(r)(x)$ represents the coefficient in the asymptotic expansion of the pointwise trace $\tr(\dot{D}_re^{-tD_r^2}(x,x))$ as $t\to0$.
 Therefore one sees that even though the eta invariant is not locally computable, its variation is actually local.
-Moreover, one can use the fact that $\frac{\p}{\p r}\oeta(s;D_r)$ is holomorphic at $s=0$ to deduce that the residue of $\eta(s;D_r)$ at $s=0$ does not depend on $r$, hence is a homotopy invariant. \end{remark}
+Moreover, one can use the fact that $\frac{\p}{\p r}\eta(s;D_r)$ is holomorphic at $s=0$ to deduce that the residue of $\eta(s;D_r)$ at $s=0$ does not depend on $r$, hence is a homotopy invariant. \end{remark}